gatewaycash/gateway/modules/docs/docs/paybutton.html.md

 ------|------------
-`debug` | Show as much information as possible in console output `info` | Show general information about the payment and its progress `none` | Show no information in the console
+`debug` | Show as much information as possible in console output `info` | Show general information about the payment and its progress `none` | Show no information in the console (default)

 # Button Props

-Button properties are passed as HTML attributes or React `props`.
-Properties control the behavior and functionality of your payment button, allowing a wide array of customization.
+"Props", short for properties, are passed as HTML attributes or React `props`.
+Properties control the behavior and functionality of your payment button.

 ## buttonText